 This year’s scholarship recipients include promising and inspiring female entrepreneurs whose business plans may differ but share a common passion for food and hospitality.

 Raven Rivera was born and raised on Long Island in Bay Shore, N.Y.
 Although equipped with a Master of Arts in television, Raven had a dream to one day be a restaurateur.
-Stacy’s Rise Project and ICC’s Culinary Entrepreneurship Program have helped her follow her dream.
+Stacy’s Rise Project and ICC’s Food Business Fundamentals Program have helped her follow her dream.
 She is embracing her family’s roots and is opening a Puerto Rican restaurant that families, friends and the surrounding community can enjoy.

 Jane Deegan hails from Manhattan, New York.
 Baking also holds a special place in her heart, as the art has helped Janie find her light, beauty, and inspiration after struggling with homelessness and addiction growing up.
 Janie aspires to open a bakery and café that serves light food and specializes in delicious baked goods that are a creative, modern twist on American classics.
 A dream that would be far more difficult to achieve without the financial support of the Stacy’s Rise Project and the advanced culinary business education from ICC.
 Her most notable product thus far is her Pie Crust Cookie, which has already gained attention from top food industry experts.
 She currently operates an online business named Janie Bakes.